 The Medical Office Assistant Certificate Program is designed to provide the student with a basic knowledge of medical office and insurance procedures.
 Major emphasis will be put on medical terminology and reimbursement from insurances with a concentration on medical office skills.
-This will enable the student to work as a medical secretary, receptionist or medical office assistant in a doctor's office, hospital or insurance company as well as an other medical related fields and operations.
+This will enable the student to work as a medical secretary, receptionist or medical office assistant in a doctor's office, hospital or insurance company as well as in other medical related fields and operations.
 Positions are also available for medical office assistants in government, armed services, laboratories, health departments of industry and medical schools.

-First Semester Second Semester OMT-125 Beginning Typing OR 3 OMT-135 Reimbursement OMT-126 Intermediate Typing Methodology/Coding 3 OMT-130 Medical Terminology I 3 OMT-230 Medical Terminology II 3 OMT-133 Medical Office Procedures I 3 OMT-234 Medical transcription I 3 CIS-110 Introduction to Microcomputers 3 OMT-233 Medical Office Procedures II 3 OMT-109 Word Processing Communications 3 OMT-299 Internship 3 15 • 15
+OMT-125 Beginning Typing OR 3

+OMT-126 Intermediate Typing

+OMT-130 Medical Terminology I 3

+OMT-133 Medical Office Procedures I 3

+CIS-110 Introduction to Microcomputers 3

+OMT-109 Word Processing Communications 3

+15